The History of Kaizen

 Kaizen is a philosophy that produces better long-term results, a way to continuously improve slow and steady.
 Once again, the tale of the Tortoise and the Hare finds contemporary relevance.

-Meanwhile, people in leadership positions need to set the tone of corporate culture by behaving as they’d like everyone else to behave.
+Meanwhile, people in leadership positions need to set the tone of corporate culture.
+They can do this by behaving as they’d like everyone else to behave.
 Setting high personal and group behavior standards promotes an atmosphere of openness.

-While kaizen can be a rewarding process in-and-of-itself, it becomes truly self-supporting when team members see participation as reflecting their own self-interests.
 That means kaizen needs to be built around solving problems that are satisfying to solve, and as a consequence boost morale.
-These problems will entail anything from process refinement to product development to fundamental workplace issues.
+These problems will entail anything from process improvement to product development.
+All fundamental workplace issues.

 This is tricky, to a point, because kaizen works best when your goals are modest.
 For most of us, modest does not usually equal excitement.
 Yet long-term improvement needs to be measured to prevent big false steps.